seandinwiddie/sdin.dev/coaching/outreach_sequences.md

     Could targeted automation or a custom software solution unlock significant efficiency for AER Supply?

     I'd welcome the opportunity to share specific ideas in a brief strategy call.
-You can book a time here: [Link to your Calendly or scheduling tool, or use: mailto:sean@sdin.dev?subject=Strategy%20Call%20Request%20-%20AER%20Supply]
+Simply reply to this email or text me at 530-638-3238 to set up a time.

     Best regards,